 Cyclists of all ages and abilities should be able to complete a basic 3 x 5 minutes on 5 minutes OFF sweet spot interval workout.
 To calculate the total sweet spot workload, simply multiply the number of intervals x the duration: 3 x 5 minutes = 15 total minutes at a sweet spot workload.
 So 15 minutes is the lower limit and 3 hours is the upper UPPER limit our coaches have an incredibly motivated, professional, & well-conditioned cyclists complete in training.
 The highest known upper limit of sweet spot comes from professional cyclist Matthew Hayman who did close to 6 hours of sweet spot to win the Paris-Roubaix.
 In the chart below you'll find example durations in minutes FasCat has their athletes train daily in the sweet spot:

-When athletes are building a hemi-powered pre-season aerobic engine (raising their chronic training load or "CTL"), the more sweet spot the better.
+When athletes are building their aerobic endurance, pre-season, (raising their chronic training load or "CTL"), the more sweet spot the better.
 Sweet spot training is incredibly time efficient and produces rides with larger Intensity Factors (IFs) and TSS's than with less intense rides.

 As such, sweet spot training is a valuable tool for raising an athlete's training load measured by their CTL.
 Our coaches prescribe sweet spot volume and monitor the athletes training to determine how much more sweet spot volume is beneficial.
 It's an experimental process to prescribe the volume, analyze the data and listen to the athlete report "how that felt".
 Then the coach will add more or less using periodization and TSS (Training Stress Score).